 No person, regardless of a permit to carry a concealed handgun, may carry a concealed handgun into a public building at which security personnel and electronic screening devices are permanently in place at each entrance, each person entering the building is screened, and persons carrying weapons are required to leave them with security while in the building.3

-Colorado prohibits any person from possessing a loaded firearm in, or carrying or bringing a loaded firearm into, any public transportation facility.4
+Colorado prohibits any person from possessing, without legal authority, a loaded firearm in, or carrying or bringing a loaded firearm into, any public transportation facility.4

 Please see the page on Guns in Schools in Colorado for additional relevant laws.

 Colorado has no statutes prohibiting firearms in the following places, although administrative regulations may apply:

 - Bars or restaurants where alcohol is served;

 - Gambling facilities; or